 - Make not one but two grocery lists: one for non-perishable items, and one for perishable ones.

 - Buy and stock up the non-perishable items early.
 It’ll be easier to make them fit in your cupboards if you have decluttered your pantry first.

 - Pre-order the items that are likely to be popular at Christmas.
-You don’t want to left with turkeys twice or three times the size you need for your party.
+You don’t want to be left with turkeys twice or three times the size you need for your party.

 - Buy the perishable items a few days before.

-I would also recommend you to play it safe on Christmas day.
+I would also recommend you play it safe on Christmas day.
 Last year I decided to experiment with a new Turkey recipe with citrus fruits.
 I had to spend a lot of time in the kitchen adjusting the temperature and cooking time and was feeling quite stressed about the outcome.
-It turned out well in the end, but my time would have been better spent in the living room with my relatives that I only see once a year.
+It turned out well in the end, but my time would have been better spent in the living room with my relatives whom I only see once a year.

-TIP #3 FOR A STRESS FREE CHRISTMAS: “KNOW YOUR NUMBERS”
+TIP #3 FOR A STRESS-FREE CHRISTMAS: “KNOW YOUR NUMBERS”

-Once you know how many guests you’ll have to host, make sure you have everything you need including beds and bedding, seats, tableware etc. Explore borrowing and renting options, instead of buying stuff you only very occasionally use.
+Once you know how many guests you’ll have to host, make sure you have everything you need including beds and bedding, seats, tableware, etc. Explore borrowing and renting options, instead of buying stuff you only very occasionally use.

 As far as presents are concerned, make a list and set a budget for each person you are planning to give a present to.
 If you struggle with ideas, ask for wish lists.
-Think vouchers and experiences in case your guests have limited place in their suitcases.
+Think of vouchers and experiences in case your guests have limited place in their suitcases.